decentraland/adr/content/ADR-289-explorer-client-scenes-signed-fetch.md

 - Realm information (where the user is connected)
 - Environment context (production, staging, development)
 - Request body integrity verification
+- Signer identification (to identify who made the request)

 This additional metadata enables external services to verify not only the user's identity but also the scene context from which the request originates.